openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

 # Syntax Nodes

-In the compilation process of the Cangjie language, the code is first converted into `Tokens` through lexical analysis, followed by syntactic parsing of the `Tokens` to generate a syntax tree.
+In the compilation process of the Cangjie language, the code is first converted into `Tokens` through lexical analysis, and then the `Tokens` are parsed syntactically to generate a syntax tree.
 Each node in the syntax tree may represent an expression, declaration, type, pattern, etc. The Cangjie standard library `std.ast` package provides corresponding classes for each type of node, with appropriate inheritance relationships.
 The main abstract classes are as follows:

 - `Node`: The parent class of all syntax nodes
 - `TypeNode`: The parent class of all type nodes